 TD: trigger delay.
 When enabled (default setting is off) it forces the engine to start a certain time after Note On.
-Please note: since the Trigger Delay is an audio delay, the Note Off is also delayed by the set delay time.
+Please note: since TD is an audio delay, the Note Off is also delayed by the set delay time.